2025 Solar Incentives Guide for Genoa, OH - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these could include tax credits, rebates and more.
-Incentives might be given by your county or municipality, or by the state of Ohio.
-Certain incentives might only be available for a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+Like with federal incentives, these might include tax credits, rebates and more.
+Incentives may be handled by your county or municipality, or by the state of Ohio.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Genoa